Difficulty

 • small

-The original Northrop tree has survived temperatures as low as -50F, but younger trees may experience severe dieback when exposed to those that are less extreme.
+The original Northrop tree has survived temperatures as low as -50F, but younger trees may experience severe dieback when exposed to less extreme conditions.

 River View